 Calculating the Current Portion

-Reducing Current Portion of Long Term Debt
+Reducing Current Portion of Long-Term Debt

-Applications in financial modeling
+Applications in Financial Modeling

 From a cash flow perspective, there is no impact on whether debt is classified as a current liability or non-current liability.
-In financial modeling, it may be necessary to produce a full set of financial statements, including a balance sheet where the current portion of long term debt is shown separately.
+In financial modeling, it may be necessary to produce a full set of financial statements, including a balance sheet where the current portion of long-term debt is shown separately.